Error-and-Erasure Decoding for Block Codes with Feedback: An Achievable Error Exponent - Erasure Exponent Trade Off

 \subsubsection{Channels with non-zero Zero Error Capacity}

-For channels with a non-zero zero-error capacity, one can use equation (\ref{eq:thm1}) to prove that, for any $\EXa<\rexp(R)$, $\EXo(R,\EXa)=\infty$.
-This implies that we can get error-free block-codes with this two phase coding scheme for any rate $R<C$ and any erasure exponent $\EXa\leq \rexp(R)$.
-As we discuss in Section \ref{sec:efree} in more detail, this is the best erasure exponent for rates over the critical rate.
+For channels with a non-zero zero-error capacity, as a result of equation (\ref{eq:thm1}) $\EXo(R,\EXa)=\infty$ for any $\EXa<\rexp(R)$.
+This implies that we can get error-free block codes with this two phase coding scheme for any rate $R<\CX$ and any erasure exponent $\EXa\leq \rexp(R)$.
+As we discuss in Section \ref{sec:efree} in more detail, this is the best erasure exponent for rates over the critical rate, at least for symmetric channels.